min2ha/ukwa-site/content/target/55056/index.en.md

   "start_date": "2017-06-23T09:00:00Z"
 }

-# ITVAdrian: The blog of ITV Wales' Political Editor

 Adrian Masters is the Political Editor for ITV Wales and reports on Welsh politics from the Assembly and from Parliament.
 This blog was written between 2010 and 2011.